Rex Griffin: Career

-Falling sales

 Griffin recorded for Decca through 1939, after which time he was dropped due to slacking record sales.
 He rejoined the band of Billie Walker and Her Texas Cowboys in 1940, having previously played with them in the middle of the 1930s.
 He played with his own Melody Boys in Alabama not long after, which featured musicians, Vernon "Toby" Reese, Chester Studdard and Ray "Kemo" Head who later played with Ernest Tubb's Texas Troubadours.

 In 1941, his mother died, and he moved on to Dallas, working at radio station KRLD until 1943; from there he moved to Chicago.
 In 1944 he recorded again for Decca on a series of transcription discs, which were never commercially issued by Decca.

-His last recordings followed in 1946 on King Records out of Cincinnati.
-Griffin sold many of his songs with no credit or recognition and collaborated on many without recognition.
+Griffin's last recordings followed in 1946 on King Records out of Cincinnati.
+He sold many of his songs with no credit or recognition and collaborated on many without recognition.
 One possible collaboration is "I Saw Mommy Kissing Santa Claus".

-Later years
+Griffin later returned to Dallas and worked as a songwriter, penning tunes for Ray Price, Ernest Tubb, Eddy Arnold, and Red Foley.

+Personal life

+Griffin's marriage to Dorothy K. Smith of Columbus, Georgia produced two daughters: Christine, Rexine with five grandchildren and eight great-grandchildren, and six great great grandchildren.

 The ill effects of a second divorce, alcoholism, and diabetes took their toll on Griffin, who could not continue active performance after the late 1940s.
-His marriage to Dorothy K. Smith of Columbus, Georgia produced two daughters: Christine, Rexine with five grandchildren and eight great-grandchildren and six great great grandchildren.
-He later returned to Dallas and worked as a songwriter, penning tunes for Ray Price, Ernest Tubb, Eddy Arnold, and Red Foley.
 He contracted tuberculosis in the middle of the 1950s, and died near the end of the decade in New Orleans.

+Legacy

 By the time of his death he was largely forgotten, due in no small part to the fact that his hits had come before the era of the LP record and were never reissued to 12" vinyl.
 Nevertheless, his songs were known to country musicians, and were covered by Hank Thompson, Jack Greene, Willie Nelson, Waylon Jennings, and Merle Haggard.

 In 1956, Carl Perkins adapted his "Everybody's Trying to Be My Baby" into his own song and in 1964 The Beatles covered it on the album Beatles for Sale.
 Griffin's "Won't You Ride in My Little Red Wagon?" became Hank Penny's theme song, and has been covered by various artists including Willie Nelson, Hank Thompson, and Merle Travis.
 In 1963, Ernest Tubb released a tribute album titled Just Call Me Lonesome, consisting entirely of songs written by Griffin.
 Griffin was inducted into the Nashville Songwriters Hall of Fame in 1970.
 In 1996, Bear Family Records issued a 3-CD set of Griffin's recordings.